WilsonBillkia/bane/README.md

 Hardware requirements (Always check with offical documentation)

+NB cia (/home/cia) is hardcoded as the user during install (Confidentiality, Integrity, Availability) but this can be changed to whatever you like.

 When you are ready to build some nodes:

 ```
 git clone https://github.com/WilsonBillkia/bane.git && cd bane
 ```

-use ansible-playbook node.yml command to
+Use ansible-playbook node.yml command to
 * Deploy your public key to your nodes
 * Install requirements to all nodes (build-essential, libssl-dev, unzip)
 * Install screen, htop, tcpdump, tree to all nodes (management tools for headless maintenance and monitoring)